nimimo Logonimimo

 Scope

-Full codebase — crypto, auth, API, storage, dependencies
+Full codebase — crypto, auth, public API + SDK, creator monetization, admin surface, dependencies

 Methodology